mrgnw/dotfiles/README.md

 ### Example: prioritizing load order

-The above loads all ~/.zsh/ scripts after a delay.
+The above loads all zsh scripts after a delay.

 Below, we load `_*.zsh` files first,  then everything not in LARGE_SCRIPTS, then large scripts.